Viber Transactional & OTP Message Templates

 Variable names must match exactly.

-When you build a template on the Apifon platform, you choose the variable names yourself.
+When you create a template on the Apifon platform, you choose the variable names yourself.
 In the message body, each variable is wrapped in double curly braces.

 Those exact names must then appear in the subscriber fields of the API request.
-Each recipient carries a params block, and that block must contain a key for every variable name the template declares, spelled exactly the same (names are case-sensitive).
+Each recipient carries a params block, and that block must contain a key for every variable name defined in the template, using the exact same spelling and capitalization (variable names are case-sensitive).

 Variable Matching Rules